 This package is Pb-free.
-The Pb-free JEDEC designator (@3) can be found on the outer packaging for this package.
+The Pb-free JEDEC designator (e3)

+can be found on the outer packaging for this package.

-In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for product-specific information.
+Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for customer-specific information.

-TABLE 14-1: 8-LEAD 2x3 DFN (MC) TOP MARKING
+TABLE 13-1: 8-LEAD 2x3 DFN (MC) TOP MARKING